What Do Gaffers and Cinematographers Do?

 How it All Works on Set

 So that’s the general layout of the camera and lighting department.
 Now there are definitely some other nuances as well, which depend on the specifics of the set and things may shift a little bit depending on where you live.
-However, what we described is the general layout of the camera and lighting department.
+However, what we described above is the general layout of the camera and lighting department.

 set hierarchy set hierarchy set hierarchy